9. Give a temporary use notice

 - the premises details

 - the date and times when you want the notice to have effect

 - if you have had any other temporary use notices during the previous 12 months

-You'll need to hold a relevant operating licence issued by the gambling commission to be able to apply.
+- To be able to apply for a temporary use notice you will need hold a relevant operating licence issued by the gambling commission

 You'll need to send a copy of the notice on:

 - the police

 They'll need to receive this no later than six days after the date you gave it to us.
 You can find their contact details in our guide.

 You'll be charged a fee for this application.
 Please make sure you are aware of how much this will cost.